 Popping corks and artificial shrimp: a great fall combo

-Anglers looking for a hot bite in November will find it from speckled trout in South Carolina’s Lowcountry.
+Anglers looking for a hot bite will find it from speckled trout in South Carolina’s Lowcountry.
 The action can be fast and furious, especially on artificial shrimp under popping corks on a rising tide.

 Guide Rick Percy of Reel Chance Charters in Beaufort, S.C. catches trout all year, but he said November is especially good for specks in these waters.